 Thanks to today’s cloud-based bookkeeping tools, bookkeepers can ensure that your books are reconciled with your bank statements in real-time.
 This further ensures that your books match the records of your bank statements of the same period.

-Maintaining up to date and accurate book records
+Managing up to date and accurate financial records

 Bookkeepers ensure that all your business records remain up to date.
 Additionally, it’s on their part to flag up any inconsistency(s) between your books and business accounts to resolve the problem(s) promptly.